nkinnan/esphome-pace-bms/README.md

 * **request_throttle:** Minimum interval between sending requests to the BMS.
 Increasing this may help if your BMS "locks up" after a while, it's probably getting overwhelmed.
 * **response_timeout:** Maximum time to wait for a response before "giving up" and sending the next.
 Increasing this may help if your BMS "locks up" after a while, it's probably getting overwhelmed.
 * **protocol_commandset, protocol_variant, protocol_version,** and **battery_chemistry:**
    - Consider these as a set.
-Use values from the [known supported list](fixme), or determine them manually by following the steps in [I want to talk to a battery that isn't listed](fixme)
+Use values from the [known supported list](#What-Battery-Packs-are-Supported), or determine them manually by following the steps in [How to configure a battery pack that's not in the supported list (yet)](#how-to-configure-a-battery-pack-thats-not-in-the-supported-list-yet)

 ## Exposing the sensors (this is the good part!)